Endrem/Zero-Width-Characters/README.md

 ### Stealthy Script (PowerShell)
 After using the "Zero-Width-Writer" PowerShell script, place the entire output (including double quotes) at the beginning of the "Zero-Width-Stealthy" script.
 The script utilizes "Invoke-Expression" to execute the hidden code.

-It only takes one administrator to overlook this **single** line and inadvertently execute malicious code.  **Hundreds** of lines of malicious code can be hidden within a script like this.
+It only takes overlooking a **single** line such as this to inadvertently execute malicious code.  **Hundreds** of lines of malicious code can be hidden within a script like this.

 ## Roadmap
 - [x] Add Python-equivalent scripts.